Press Kit

 Why Shellfish Restoration Matters

 Shellfish like oysters, mussels, and clams are ecosystem engineers that provide critical services: filtering water, creating habitat for hundreds of species, protecting shorelines from erosion, and sequestering carbon.
-Once abundant, many shellfish populations have declined by 85% or more due to overharvesting, habitat loss, pollution, and disease.
+Approximately 85% of the world's native oyster reefs have been lost or are functionally extinct (Beck et al. 2011, BioScience), and mussels, clams, and other shellfish face similar crises—driven by overharvesting, habitat loss, pollution, and disease.
+Yet restoration works.

 The Global Restoration Movement